gemrb/gemrb.github.io/Features.md

 # Wide screen, higher resolutions

 The original games only supported a fixed list of resolutions through their data, with the widescreen mod enabling more choice.
-GemRB on the other hand supports whole-window scaling, which in effect produces larger pixels and looks best at integer multiples of the base resolution (eg. 3x bigger).
+GemRB on the other hand supports whole-window scaling (resize the window to see), which in effect produces larger pixels and looks best at integer multiples of the base resolution (eg. 3x bigger).
 GemRB also supports arbitrary resolutions without the widescreen mod, but in that case the GUIs will remain the same size, only centered.